Urth Energy Review

 - Product transparency and meter flexibility

-Urth Energy offers solar customers a range of feed-in tariff rates under its Urth Fit plans, comprising its Urth Fit, Urth Fit10 and Urth Fit20 offers.
+Urth Energy offers solar customers a range of feed-in tariff rates under its Urth Fit and Urth Fit20 product offerings.

-- Urth Fit20: under the Urth Fit20, 20 cents per kWh is offered for customers who have their new solar system installed by one of Urth’s solar company partners, paid up to a deemed amount depending on system size, with any additional export paid at 10 cents per kWh, with eligible system sizes up to 5 kW for residential customers and 50 kW for businesses.
+- Urth Fit20: Solar customers receive 20c per kWh for solar power exported for customers who have their new solar system installed by one of Urth’s solar company partners.
+The 20c/kWh rate is paid up to a deemed amount depending on your system size.
+Beyond this amount, customers receive a rate of 10c/kWh for any additional export.
+Eligible systems sizes are up to 50kW for businesses and 5kW for residential customers.

-Under Urth Embedded, designed for multi-tenant buildings, Urth creates what it calls an embedded network to provide energy savings.
+This product is designed for multi-tenant buildings.
+Urth Energy creates what it calls an embedded network which Urth Energy says will provide energy savings.

 “The aggregation of the electricity consumed to a single bill enables Urth Energy as an accredited energy retailer to bulk buy electricity, thus creating savings for the building owner and tenants alike,” Urth states.
 Urth adds that, should they wish, tenants have the opportunity to source their electricity from another retailer.